d0m1987/d0m1987/README.md

 - [RealPython](https://realpython.com/): great articles and a great community!
 I can also really recommend listening to the [RealPython Podcast](https://realpython.com/podcasts/rpp/)
 - [PyCoders Weekly](https://pycoders.com/): Weekly curated list of Python articles and interesting repos.
 I'm happy every week when I receive it!
 - [Python Weekly](https://www.pythonweekly.com/): Another great newsletter besides PyCoders Weekly.
 Some of the articles overlap with PyCoders Weekly BUT it's nevertheless totally worth subscribing!
+- [Vitor Freitas blog post series "A Complete Beginner's Guide to Django"](https://simpleisbetterthancomplex.com/series/2017/09/04/a-complete-beginners-guide-to-django-part-1.html): It's a bit outdated (you need to fix some code problems with newer Django versions) but it is by far the best introduction tutorial I've seen so far for Django.
+If you'd like to start using Django, check it out!

 ### Languages and Tools:
 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />